mlscunizik/Build-Bootcamp/Week_1/0_week1.md

 ## Exercise 📝

-Go to [Assessments](./assessment.md) to see your assessment for the week.
+You assessment for the week is give a detailed explanation of what you understand by the topics and terms treated in this module.

 ## How to Submit :paperclip: